 Adding Advanced Analytics to Your Compliance Program

-There are many ways to advanced analytics to an organizations analytics programs.
-Data scientists use terms like machine learning, anomaly detection, fraud models, artificial intelligence and more, and knowing where to start can seem like a daunting task.
+There are many ways to advance analytics in an organization’s analytics programs.
+Data scientists use terms like machine learning, anomaly detection, fraud models, artificial intelligence, automation and more, and knowing where to start can seem like a daunting task.

-Here is a few terms that may be helpful to get started:
+Here are a few terms that may be helpful to get started:

-- Deviation in number, aggregate or frequency of transactions
+- Deviation in the number, aggregate or frequency of transactions

 - Deviation in customer usage of products

-Link analysis produces insights about how different individuals and businesses are connected, the nature of the relationship (provider-retailer; employee-employer; friendship) and the financial transactions that occur between these parties.
-Examples of where link analysis connect people include:
+Link analysis produces insights into how different individuals and businesses are connected, the nature of the relationship (provider-retailer; employee-employer; friendship) and the financial transactions that occur between these parties.
+Examples of where link analysis connects people include:

 - Relationships through addresses and geographical proximity